 - Individuals to whom we promote products and services

 - Individuals who contact us on social media or who visit our website

 Who is responsible for your data?

-“Corona Energy” and “we” means Corona Energy Retail 4 Limited (company number 02798334), together with its group companies.
-Corona Energy is the data controller of your personal data and is registered with the Information Commissioners Office under registration number Z8479805.
+“Corona Energy” and “we” means the following Corona group companies: Corona Gas Management Limited (company number 02879748), Corona Energy Retail 1 Limited (company number 03241002), Corona Energy Retail 2 Limited (company number SC138299), Corona Energy Retail 3 Limited (Company number 02746961) and Corona Energy Retail 4 Limited (company number 02798334).
+Corona Energy is the data controller of your personal data and is registered with the Information Commissioner’s Office.

 We can be contacted at: